 Alex specialises in children and finance law, particularly cases with an international element.

 Alex speaks and writes fluent Spanish.
 He holds a DELE Diploma C2 (equivalent to doctorate level: certifies “mastery”).
+He previously worked for the United Nations in El Salvador.

-Alex studied history and modern languages at Trinity College Dublin for which he was awarded a First, an honorary distinction and the Gold Medal for receiving a First in each and every paper, essay, and dissertation (famous recipients include Samuel Beckett, Nobel laureate).
+Alex studied history and modern languages at Trinity College Dublin for which he was awarded a First, an honorary distinction and the Gold Medal for receiving a First in each and every paper, essay and dissertation (famous recipients include Samuel Beckett, Nobel laureate).
 As part of that, Alex spent a year at the Universidad de Salamanca in Spain; subsequently, he completed a masters-level programme at the Universidad para la Paz in Costa Rica (distinction: 1st in year).

 He completed the GDL (distinction) and the BPTC (outstanding) at the City Law School, London, where he won the Everard Van Heyden prize.